Kitsault, Alice Arm

 by | Apr 23, 2022

-Kitsault is a historical mining community near the mouth of the Kitsault River at the head of Alice Arm, a fjord and eastern extension of Observatory Inlet, about 86 miles (138 km) north-northeast of Prince Rupert and 38 miles (61 km) southeast of Stewart, British Columbia.
-The name ‘Kitsault’ is an adaptation of the name of a Nisga’a village ‘Gits’oohl’, meaning ‘a way in behind’, that occupied this site prior to the 20th century.
-The Kitsault area is situated in the rugged Coast Mountains and is rich in mineral deposits.
-The Coast Mountains are part of the North American Cordillera that is comprised of a series of accretionary terranes that from east to west include the Foreland Belt, Omineca Belt, Intermontane Belt, Coast Belt, and the Insular Belt.
-Kitsault lies at the western edge of the Intermontane Belt and about 1.2 miles (2 km) east of the Coast Belt.
-Rock types present within the Intermontane Belt range in age from Devonian to early Cenozoic and typically consist of sedimentary, granitic, volcanic island, and continental arc formations, and marine and non-marine sediments including the Bowser Lake Group that eroded mainly from uplifting of the Omineca Belt.
-The Bowser Lake Group is primarily greywacke that was metamorphosed to greenschist during intense igneous intrusive activity attributed to the Coast Belt, also known as the Coast Plutonic Complex.
-During the Tertiary from 64-54 million years ago, magma intruded the Bowser Lake Group and when this magma cooled, massive cores of crystalline igneous rock were left behind.
-These are the present-day Coast Plutonic complex, which, exposed by erosion over millions of years, now form the Coast Mountains of British Columbia.
-In the Kitsault area, the predominantly felsic magma became coarse crystalline granitic rocks ranging from quartz diorite to quartz monzonite.
-These are hard rocks, eroding very slowly compared to the sedimentary rocks of the Bowser Lake deposits.
-In the outer zone of one of these outlying granitic intrusions, on the south side of present-day Mount Widdzech in the Lime Creek watershed above Kitsault, the mineral molybdenite was deposited in the contact layer between the igneous and sedimentary rocks.
+Kitsault is a historic mining community near the mouth of the Kitsault River, at the head of Alice Arm—a fjord and eastern extension of Observatory Inlet—about 86 miles (138 km) north-northeast of Prince Rupert and 38 miles (61 km) southeast of Stewart, British Columbia.
+The name ‘Kitsault’ is derived from the Nisga’a village name ‘Gits’oohl’, meaning ‘a way in behind,’ which referred to a settlement that occupied the site before the 20th century.
+The Kitsault area lies in the rugged Coast Mountains and is rich in mineral deposits.
+These mountains form part of the North American Cordillera, which consists of a series of accretionary terranes that, from east to west, include the Foreland Belt, Omineca Belt, Intermontane Belt, Coast Belt, and Insular Belt.
+Kitsault is located at the western edge of the Intermontane Belt, about 1.2 miles (2 km) east of the Coast Belt.
+Rocks within the Intermontane Belt range in age from the Devonian to the early Cenozoic and typically include sedimentary, granitic, and volcanic island arc and continental arc formations.
+Marine and non-marine sediments such as those in the Bowser Lake Group, which were eroded largely from uplift in the Omineca Belt, are also common.
+The Bowser Lake Group is composed primarily of graywacke that was metamorphosed to greenschist during intense igneous intrusion associated with the Coast Belt, also known as the Coast Plutonic Complex.
+Between 64 and 54 million years ago, during the Paleogene period, magma intruded the Bowser Lake Group.
+As it cooled, it formed massive cores of crystalline igneous rock—now exposed by erosion—that make up the present-day Coast Mountains.
+In the Kitsault area, this predominantly felsic magma cooled into coarse crystalline granitic rocks ranging from quartz diorite to quartz monzonite.
+These hard rocks erode much more slowly than the surrounding Bowser Lake sedimentary deposits.
+In the outer zone of one such granitic intrusion—on the south side of Mount Widdzech, in the Lime Creek watershed above Kitsault—the mineral molybdenite was deposited along the contact layer between igneous and sedimentary rock.

-Human settlement of the coastal fringe began shortly after the massive ice sheets of the Last Glacial Maximum retreated about 10,000 years ago.
-The Haisla, Tsimshian, and Nisga’a First Nations had many thriving communities along the deep fjords that penetrated the Coast Mountains.
+Human settlement of the coastal fringe began shortly after the massive ice sheets of the Last Glacial Maximum retreated, about 10,000 years ago.
+The Haisla, Tsimshian, and Nisga’a First Nations established thriving communities along the deep fjords that cut into the Coast Mountains.
 Villages and fishing sites were historically located throughout Observatory Inlet.
-Kitsault is located within the traditional territory of the Nisga’a First Nation.
-In the 1700s, contact with Europeans increased when explorers and fur traders discovered the rich natural resources of the region.
-A brisk maritime fur trade was conducted in the Queen Charlotte Islands of Haida Gwaii and the adjacent mainland but few traders ventured inland.
-In the 1790s, the British Navy began an organized effort to map the coastline between the mouth of the Columbia River and Russian America north of Dixon Entrance.
-Observatory Inlet was named in 1793 by Captain George Vancouver in honor of the astronomical observatory he established on the shore of the inlet to calibrate his chronometers.
-By 1834, the Hudson’s Bay Company established Fort Simpson at the site of a traditional Tsimpsean camping area known as Lax-Kw’alaams.
-Smallpox epidemics of the late 1700s and 1860s mostly depopulated the villages of the north coast.
-By the early 1900s, the village site at Gits’oohl was unoccupied.
-In 1868, Alice Arm was named by Captain Daniel Pender on the SS Beaver after Alice Mary Tomlinson, wife of Reverend Robert Tomlinson.
-Tomlinson was the Anglican minister in charge of the mission at Gingolx, a Nisga’a village at the mouth of the Nass River.
-Captain Pender was a Royal Navy commander who from 1857 to 1870 conducted detailed coastline surveys of the British colonies of Vancouver Island and British Columbia.
-The amalgamated colony of British Columbia was formed in 1866 and joined Canada in 1871.
+Kitsault lies within the traditional territory of the Nisga’a Nation.
+In the 1700s, contact with Europeans increased as explorers and fur traders discovered the region’s abundant natural resources.
+A brisk maritime fur trade developed in the Queen Charlotte Islands (now Haida Gwaii) and along the adjacent mainland, though few traders ventured inland.
+In the 1790s, the British Navy launched a systematic effort to map the coastline between the mouth of the Columbia River and Russian America, north of Dixon Entrance.
+Observatory Inlet was named in 1793 by Captain George Vancouver, who established an astronomical observatory on its shore to calibrate his chronometers.
+By 1834, the Hudson’s Bay Company had established Fort Simpson at Lax-Kw’alaams, a traditional Tsimshian camping site.
+Smallpox epidemics in the late 1700s and 1860s devastated many Indigenous communities on the north coast.
+By the early 1900s, the village at Gits’oohl was unoccupied.
+In 1868, Alice Arm was named by Captain Daniel Pender on the Hudson’s Bay Company ship Beaver after Alice Mary Tomlinson, wife of Reverend Robert Tomlinson, the Anglican minister in charge of the mission at Gingolx, a Nisga’a village at the mouth of the Nass River.
+Captain Pender, a Royal Navy officer, conducted detailed coastal surveys of the British colonies of Vancouver Island and British Columbia from 1857 to 1870.
+The two colonies were amalgamated in 1866, and British Columbia joined Canada in 1871.

-In 1929, lands on the west side of Kitsault River were sold for building lots within the mining town of Alice Arm.
-On the east side of the inlet at Lime Creek, and upstream of the tiny mining settlement of Silver City, silver deposits were staked in 1911 and the showings were worked through the 1920s and early 1930s.
-A small amount of molybdenite was produced from the Lime Creek exposures during World War II, but the ore was not considered significant.
-Mining interests in these deposits were revitalized in 1956 when Kennco Explorations Ltd., a subsidiary of the American company, Kennecott Copper Corporation, examined the claims on Lime Creek and optioned the properties in 1957.
-In the same year, the company mounted an extensive exploration diamond drilling program in the area.
-In addition to a lead ore called galena and silver ore, they discovered a large deposit of porphyry molybdenum, the metal used in the manufacture of high-quality strengthened steel.
-At this time, during the Cold War of the 1950s and 1960s, molybdenum was of considerable interest due to its use in the manufacture of armaments, aircraft nose-cones, and equipment for the space industry.
-By late 1964, British Columbia Molybdenum Ltd., another subsidiary of Kennecott Copper Corporation, started construction of a mine at 2,296 feet (700 m) elevation on Patsy Creek, the east fork of Lime Creek.
-Between 1968 and 1972, this open-pit mine produced 22.9 million pounds (10 million kg) of molybdenum processed from a total of 9.3 million tonnes of ore.
-The mine closed in 1972 due to low molybdenum prices.
-In 1973, the property was purchased from Kennecott by Climax Molybdenum Corporation of British Columbia, a subsidiary of AMAX Inc. Further exploration work on the large molybdenum deposit was undertaken from 1974 to 1978 by Climax Molybdenum.
-The property was then transferred to Amax of Canada Ltd., another susidiary of AMAX Inc., in 1979.
-With the rise in molybdenum prices, Amax of Canada Ltd. re-opened the mine site during that same year and started construction of the company town of Kitsault to be used to house its workers and their families in this remote location.
-From 1981 to 1982, the company milled 4.1 million tonnes of ore, producing an estimated 8 million pounds (3 million kg) of molybdenum.
-Mining stopped in 1982 when prices for molybdenum again collapsed.
-Kitsault was evacuated but the townsite and all the buildings were continuously maintained until 2005 when the entire town was sold to Kitsault Resort Ltd. with the goal of developing a world-class eco-resort.
+In 1929, land on the west side of the Kitsault River was sold as building lots in the mining town of Alice Arm.
+On the east side, at Lime Creek above the small settlement of Silver City, silver claims were staked in 1911 and worked into the 1930s.
+A minor amount of molybdenite was extracted during World War II, but the ore was not considered significant.
+Interest revived in 1956 when Kennco Explorations Ltd., a subsidiary of the American firm Kennecott Copper Corporation, examined the Lime Creek claims and optioned the properties the following year.
+Extensive diamond drilling began in 1957.
+Alongside lead (galena) and silver, the company discovered a large deposit of porphyry molybdenum—a metal vital to high-strength steel used in Cold War armaments, aircraft nose-cones, and space technology.
+In 1964, British Columbia Molybdenum Ltd., another Kennecott subsidiary, began building a mine at 2,296 feet (700 m) on Patsy Creek, the east fork of Lime Creek.
+From 1968 to 1972, the open-pit mine produced 22.9 million pounds (10 million kg) of molybdenum from 9.3 million tonnes of ore.
+The mine closed in 1972 due to falling prices.
+In 1973, the property was acquired by Climax Molybdenum Corporation of British Columbia, a subsidiary of AMAX Inc., which resumed exploration until 1978.
+Transferred to Amax of Canada Ltd. in 1979, the site was re-opened, and construction of the company town of Kitsault began to house workers and their families.
+Between 1981 and 1982, 4.1 million tonnes of ore were milled, producing 8 million pounds (3 million kg) of molybdenum.
+Mining halted in 1982 following another price collapse.
+Kitsault was evacuated but maintained until 2005, when it was sold to Kitsault Resort Ltd. for proposed development as a world-class eco-resort.
 Read more here and here.
-Explore more of Kitsault here:
+Explore more of Kitsault and Alice Arm here:

 About the background graphic